 - A. Owner Responsibility for HQS - 1.
 The owner must maintain the unit in accordance with HQS. - 2.
 If the owner fails to maintain the dwelling unit in accordance with HQS, the Allegheny County Housing Authority will take prompt and vigorous action to enforce the owner obligations.
-The Allegheny County Housing Authority's remedies for such breach of the HQS include termination, suspension or reduction of housing assistance payments and termination of the HAP contract.

-- 3. The Allegheny County Housing Authority will not make any housing assistance payments for a dwelling unit that fails to meet the HQS, unless the owner corrects the defect within the period specified by the Allegheny County Housing Authority and the Allegheny County Housing Authority and the Allegheny County Housing Authority verifies the correction.
+The Allegheny County Housing Authority's remedies for such breach of the HQS include termination, suspension or reduction of housing assistance payments and termination of the HAP contract. - 3.
+The Allegheny County Housing Authority will not make any housing assistance payments for a dwelling unit that fails to meet the HQS, unless the owner corrects the defect within the period specified by the Allegheny County Housing Authority and the Allegheny County Housing Authority verifies the correction.
 If a defect is life threatening, the owner must correct the defect within no more than 24 hours.
+If the failure is of the lead-based paint standard on a regular or interim inspection, the 24 hour standard becomes a reasonable period of time as determined by the Allegheny County Housing Authority.
 For other defects the owner must correct the defect within no more than 30 calendar days (or any Allegheny County Housing Authority approved extension).
-If the required repair is not made in a timely manner, the rent shall be abated beginning with the next rent check.
+If the required repair is not made in a timely manner, the rent shall be abated beginning with the next rent

+- check.
 If six consecutive checks are abated, the HAP contract shall be cancelled. - 4.
 The owner is not responsible for a breach of the HQS that is not caused by the owner, and for which the family is responsible.
 The owner must take legal action against the family within the local court system for any damages prior to receiving HAP.
 Furthermore, the Allegheny County Housing Authority may terminate assistance to a family because of the HQS breach caused by the family. - 5.
-The owner is responsible for obtaining a passed occupancy permit in municipalities that require them before the unit passed the initial HQS inspection. - B. Family Responsibility for HQS - 1.
-The family is responsible for a breach of the HQS that is caused by any of the following: - a.
+The owner is responsible for obtaining a passed occupancy permit in municipalities that require them before the unit passed the initial HQS inspection.

+B. Family Responsibility for HQS

+- 1. The family is responsible for a breach of the HQS that is caused by any of the following: - a.
 The family fails to pay for any utilities that the owner is not required to pay for, but which are to be paid by the resident; - b.
 The family fails to provide and maintain any appliances that the owner is not required to provide, but which are to be provided by the participant; or - c.
 Any member of the household or a guest damages the dwelling unit or premises (damage beyond ordinary wear and tear). - 2.
 If an HQS breach caused by the family is life threatening, the family must correct the defect within no more than 24 hours.
-For other family-caused defects, the family must correct the defect within no more than 30 calendar days (or any Allegheny County Housing Authority approved extension).

-3. If the family has caused a breach of the HQS, the Allegheny County Housing Authority will take prompt and vigorous action to enforce the family obligations.
+For other family-caused defects, the family must correct the defect within no more than 30 calendar days (or any Allegheny County Housing Authority approved extension). - 3.
+If the family has caused a breach of the HQS, the Allegheny County Housing Authority will take prompt and vigorous action to enforce the family obligations.
 The Allegheny County Housing Authority may terminate assistance for the family in accordance with 24 CFR 982.552.